Loss shaping enhances exact gradient learning with Eventprop in spiking neural networks: Discussion

-On the SSC dataset, we achieved an accuracy of $74.1\pm 0.9$\% whereas competitors using SNNs augmented with various additional mechanisms have achieved test accuracies of up to $80.29$\%~\cite{sadovsky2023speech,yin2021accurate,dampfhoffer2022investigating,bittar2022surrogate,hammouamri2023learning}.
-Finally, although it is not technically an SNN, \citet{schöne2024scalable} achieved $87.1$\% with an event-driven deep state space model.
-It is possible that, for the SSC dataset, the additional mechanisms proposed by the competitors make a measurable difference but we speculate that surrogate gradient descent with BPPT on large timesteps (up to $25$ ms) is reducing the long-time dependencies in the data and thus simplifying the temporal credit-assignment problem.
+On the SSC dataset, we achieved an accuracy of $74.1\pm 0.9$\% whereas competitors using SNNs augmented with various additional mechanisms (convolutions~\cite{sadovsky2023speech}, adaptive neurons~\cite{yin2021accurate,bittar2022surrogate}, spiking GRU~\cite{dampfhoffer2022investigating}, delay learning~\cite{hammouamri2023learning}) have achieved test accuracies of up to $80.29$\%.
+It is possible that, for the SSC dataset, the additional mechanisms proposed by the competitors make a measurable difference but we speculate that surrogate gradient descent with BPPT on large timesteps (up to $25$ ms), that the competitors also used, is reducing the long-time dependencies in the data and thus simplifying the temporal credit-assignment problem.
 It is debatable, however, whether this still constitutes an SNN and how it would fare on neuromorphic hardware as, inevitably, a very large proportion of neurons will spike during each large timestep.
 It will also be interesting to see how different approaches compare on future datasets that may depend more strongly on exact spike timings so that the distinct advantage of Eventprop to allow a very large number of timesteps (and hence temporal precision), especially in the efficient GeNN implementation, may come to full fruition.

+State Space Models~(SSMs) are another very recent approach to solving SSC.
+In parallel to the work presented here, \cite{schöne2024scalable} formulated an event-based linear SSM and achieved $88.4$\% accuracy on SSC, beating the results from SNNs, while \cite{soydan2024s7} report $88.2$\% during the revision of this manuscript with the frame-based ``S7'' deep SSM.
+These results suggest that the ability of SSMs to learn long-term dependencies is particularly beneficial in the SSC benchmark.
+However, due to their use of BPTT through JAX, these models still have very high memory requirements and need to use temporal pooling of events or large time frames.
+Also, while they do operate on event-based input, the discussed SSMs do not employ the same sparse, event-based computing paradigm as SNNs and, as such, it is an open question as to how they translate to neuromorphic hardware.